ericdunipace/RcppCGAL/README.md

 You may also install from github directly using the `devtools::install_github()` function.

-By default, the package will try to download the header files from the CGAL GitHub repository.
-If you already have one downloaded that you prefer to use, you can specify the environmental variable `CGAL_DIR` and `R` will use that
+By default, the package will use the header files bundled with the package.
+However, if you already have a version of the CGAL headers that you prefer to use, you can specify the environmental variable `CGAL_DIR` and `R` will use that
 instead:
 ```R